Staff

 Executive Director, Full-Time Staff

-Dr. Laura Emiko Soltis is a human rights educator originally from rural Minnesota.
-Emiko is a proud public school kid and was raised in a loving biracial household.
+Dr. Laura Emiko Soltis is a human rights educator and proud public school kid originally from rural Minnesota.
+Her family genealogy is Japanese and Czech Bohemian, and her movement genealogy is rooted in the Southern Black Freedom tradition and knowledge brought to the U.S. South by Indigenous migrants from Mexico and Guatemala.
 As the daughter of an immigrant and a road-construction-worker-turned-violin maker, she was exposed to immigrant realities, working-class wisdom, and music at a young age.
 Emiko's early work experiences alongside diverse groups of immigrant coworkers in restaurant work, janitorial services, and farm labor eventually inspired her to study interracial labor movements and human rights.
 Emiko received the Foundation Fellowship full merit scholarship at the University of Georgia, where she graduated summa cum laude and served in internships at the Human Rights Office at The Carter Center and in the U.S. Senate.

 As a young scholar, Emiko focused her studies in international affairs on human rights, with a particular focus on peace and genocide studies.
 This focus lead her to study restorative justice and reconciliation efforts in Rwanda, Guatemala, and Hiroshima, Japan.
 During her doctoral program at Emory University, Emiko began refocusing her passion for human rights to local movements in the U.S. South, and began organizing cafeteria workers and working as a research assistant at the James Weldon Johnson Institute, where she transcribed interviews with women veterans of the Student Nonviolent Coordinating Committee (SNCC).
 During this time, Emiko also served as the Area Coordinator for Amnesty International and worked tirelessly on the Troy Davis death penalty case.
 She also participated as an active member of the Student Farmworker Alliance, where she received her political education and solidarity training in South Florida from farmworker leaders from Mexico, Guatemala, and Haiti.
 Emiko eventually wrote her dissertation on the Coalition of Immokalee Workers’ struggle for farmworker justice and its transnational advocacy efforts to combat modern-day slavery in the United States.